 What are the Chances?

 The same kind of outbreak that came with Zika is not expected, but yellow fever can and most likely will make it here.
 The hope is that the prevention level that was stepped up in 2016 due to Zika will help to keep any instances of yellow fever to a minimum.
 The rainy season in Florida runs May to October.
-To prevent an outbreak, Broward County begins it’s spraying cycle right before the wet season.
+To prevent an outbreak, Broward County begins it’s misting cycle right before the wet season.
 The type of mosquitoes that can carry yellow fever like urban areas and can breed in very small amounts of water, as small as a cap full.
-So the early spray is meant to target the larvae mosquitoes instead of waiting until they become adults.
+So the early mist is meant to target the larvae mosquitoes instead of waiting until they become adults.